|Visited in 2001, 2008, 2009,

 There are a lot of marvellous beaches at Kýthnos: slightly north of Mérichas there is the beach of Martinákia; and a little more to the north you find the magnificent beaches of Episkopí and Apókrousi, and the picturesque peninsula of Kolónna.
 Interesting as well are a couple of beaches that are not that well known, such as Agios Stéfanos, Agios Ioánnis or Kaló Livádi on the east coast, Flambouriá and Agios Dimítrios on the west coast.

-In fact, you can really make a lot of beautiful hikes on Kýthnos
+In conclusion, you can really make a lot of beautiful hikes on Kýthnos

 - at the back of the Terrrain map you find 13 suggestions for